-- The child’s need for movement (does the child need me to move the fabric to draw visual attention).
+- The child’s need for motion (does the child need me to move the fabric to draw visual attention).

 - The child’s better visual field.

-- The time and quality of reaching to play with my fabric (latency and visual motor characteristics.
+- The time and quality of reaching to play with my fabric.

 It’s Halloween at the fabric store!
 Lighten your load and have a great set of assessment materials!